Glennmen/ploi-deploy-action/README.md

 **Required** Deploy webhook URL.
 _It is advised to use Github secrets to keep your webhook URL private._

-The webhook url can be found in your sites Settings tab.
+The webhook url can be found in your sites Repository tab.

 ### API deployment